boeyum/WizWiFi/README.md

+##<i>This app is renamed to WizLan and will be maintained under the new name.
+The reason it is renamed is that the app is tried to be posted at Homey App store.
+Homey's standard recommended giving the app a new name as the old one was not explanatory enough.</i>
+<br><br>
 # WizWifi app for Homey *(Unofficial app for Wiz Connected devices.)*

 The company Wiz ([https://www.wizconnected.com/](https://www.wizconnected.com/)) has developed several smart light bulbs and other devices based on a WiFi interface.
 In order to be able to use the bulbs and other devices (in the local WiFi network) together with Homey, there was a need to develop a new app.
 The app is not based on any official API from Wiz, and the use of the app is therefore at your own risk.